awsdocs/amazon-workmail-administration-guide/doc_source/monitoring-workmail-cloudwatch.md

 ## Using CloudWatch Insights with Amazon WorkMail<a name="cw-insights"></a>

-If you have enabled email event logging in the Amazon WorkMail console, you can use Amazon CloudWatch Logs Insights to query your event logs\.
-For more information about enabling email event logging, see [Tracking Messages](tracking.md)\.
+If you have turned on email event logging in the Amazon WorkMail console, you can use Amazon CloudWatch Logs Insights to query your event logs\.
+For more information about turning on email event logging, see [Tracking Messages](tracking.md)\.
 For more information about CloudWatch Logs Insights, see [Analyze Log Data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) in the *Amazon CloudWatch Logs User Guide*\.

 The following examples demonstrate how to query CloudWatch logs for common email events\.
 You run these queries in the CloudWatch console\.
 For instructions about how to run these queries, see [Tutorial: Run and Modify a Sample Query](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_AnalyzeLogData_RunSampleQuery.html) in the *Amazon CloudWatch Logs User Guide*\.